 New customers are the lifeblood of every healthy business—and good marketing keeps them flowing.
 In the healthcare industry, a steady stream of patients is crucial to the long-term health of your business.
 To help you stay on top of your marketing game, here are six digital marketing methods that will work wonders.

 Your company may have a stunning website, but it’s of no use if no one can find it.
-SEO is the key to getting your website found by the people who want to buy your products or pay for your services.
+SEO is the key to getting your website found by the people who want to buy your products and become future patients.

 PPC is another way to help generate traffic to your amazing website.
 In this model, you are essentially purchasing clicks on the internet.
 Google Adwords and Facebook ads are popular examples of PPC advertising.
 When you pay for a Facebook ad, you create a great ad and pay money to have it show up in the news feeds of a pre-selected audience.
 Your ad gets more exposure than it would organically, you get more clicks on your website, and you attract more people to your services.